nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_1.rst

   How to use
     -- Users adjust the *size* of the median filter to adjust the strength of the method.
 Larger is stronger.
-A rule of thumb is that it should be larger than the largest size of stripes, but not too large to increase side-effect artifacts, which are streak artifacts (Fig. 2).
-The tolerance range of the window size depends on the complexity of the sorted sinogram (Step 2(a)).
+A practical rule is that it should be larger than the largest size of stripes, but not too large to increase side-effect artifacts, which are streak artifacts (Fig. 2).
+The tolerance range of the window size depends on the complexity of features of a sorted sinogram (Step 2(a)).
     In most cases, it's pretty simple.
 This means that we can use the same *size* across sinograms of a 3D tomographic data.

     .. figure:: section3_1_1_figs/sorting_method/fig4.jpg